1. What is a severance agreement?

 6. What claims can be released in a waiver?

-Other statutory claims that may be released include claims under ERISA and COBRA.
-A voluntary release of Family and Medical Leave Act (FMLA) claims is enforceable without the permission of a court or the Department of Labor.
+(EEOC) or California Civil Rights Department (CRD).
 You may find more information about discrimination claims and the related laws in our Discrimination and Harassment FAQ found here.

 Disability Claims

-Note: This does not apply to California State Disability Insurance (SDI), which is run by the state.
-Claims under the California SDI cannot be waived.
+Note: This does not apply to California State Disability Insurance (SDI), which is administered by the state.
+Claims for California SDI benefits cannot be waived.

 Unknown Claims